 Two historical sites to discover: A gold mine and its mining village

-Discover the two historic sites that make up La Cité de l’Or, located in Val-d’Or in the Abitibi-Témiscamingue region of Quebec, Canada.
+Discover the two historic sites that make up The city of gold, located in Val-d’Or in the Abitibi-Témiscamingue region of Quebec, Canada.
 The Old-Lamaque-Gold-Mine is an interpretation centre.

-The Cité de l’Or proposes to you exceptional attractions that present the mining industry of gold.
+The city of gold proposes to you exceptional attractions that present the mining industry of gold.
 Above-ground as well as underground, discover who and what built the Abitibi-Témiscamingue region and the origin of Quebec’s economic development.

 This is the only location in Canada that really immerses visitors in the heart of the gold mine operation.
 It’s among the most prolific mines in the country for several decades, which allows tourists to visit a mining Village, classified historical and still inhabited today.